Jeanbon Saint-André: Early career and role in the National Convention

 He was born in Montauban (Tarn-et-Garonne), the son of a fuller.
 Although his parents were Protestants, Saint-André was raised by the Jesuits at Marseille, and got baptized, as required by law.
 As a young boy, Saint-André had ambition to study the law, but his dream was crushed when the King prohibited Protestants and their children from getting involved in much of the public life, including getting the bar.
 When Saint-André was about sixteen years old, he enrolled in the merchant marine, and became lieutenant several years later and shortly after, captain.
 In 1771, after three shipwrecks and the loss of all his savings, he abandoned this career.
 Saint-André later turned Protestant, and became a prominent pastor in Southern France at Castres in 1773, and afterwards in Montauban in 1788.
 Saint-André studied theology in Geneva for three years, and married Marie de Suc in 1780.
 Right before the outbreak of the French Revolution, tension between Protestants and Catholics caused Saint-André to flee.
 During this time, he drafted an article entitled, "Considérations sur l'organisation civile des Eglises protestantes" (Thoughts on the civil organisation of Protestants), which advocated for protecting Protestants' religious rights within France.
 Saint-André later returned around December, 1790.
 He then found The Society of the Friends of the Constitution, and started his political career.
 On 2 November 1792 Saint-André was elected president of the Jacobins.

 As a member of The Society of the Friends of the Constitution, Saint-André sat on The Mountain, led by Maximilien Robespierre.
-When Louis XVI of France was found guilty of plotting against the Convention and France, he, along with many members of the Convention, voted for the King's execution.
+When King Louis XVI was found guilty of plotting against the Convention and France, he, along with many members of the Convention, voted for the King's execution.
 In September 1792, he opposed the punishment of the authors of the September Massacres.
 In January 1793, Saint-André expressed his ideas in a speech called "Sur l'Education nationale," which demanded a variety of changes to the old Catholic-controlled education system.
 Later that same year in June, when the Jacobins gained control of the Assembly Saint-André became a member of the Committee of Public Safety, and it was he who proposed Maximilien Robespierre for membership shortly afterwards.
 In July 1793, Saint-André was elected President of the National Convention, and in his capacity, he announced the death of Marat.
 That same month, Saint-André was sent on a mission to the Armies of the East fighting in the Revolutionary Wars.

 While working with the Committee of Public Safety, Jeanbon Saint-André played a pivotal role in the restoration of the naval fleet.
 He was a former Huguenot pastor and merchant sea captain who was considered the Montagnards’ expert on naval affairs.
 The Convention granted Saint-André an unlimited amount of power in order to preserve the fleet for the Republic, and to crush all forms of counter-revolutionary opposition.